-Irina A. Iles, Ph.D., M.P.H., is a Cancer Prevention Fellow (CPF) in the Office of the Associate Director (OAD) in the Behavioral Research Program.
+Irina A. Iles, Ph.D., M.P.H., was a Cancer Prevention Fellow (CPF) in the Office of the Associate Director (OAD) in the Behavioral Research Program from 2019-2021.

-Irina's research concerns the communicative aspect of health promotion and centers on how persuasive communication can be used to prevent and manage illness and promote population health.
+Irina's research concerned the communicative aspect of health promotion and centers on how persuasive communication can be used to prevent and manage illness and promote population health.

-Irina focuses on understanding basic processes underlying human judgment and health decision making, particularly around risk-increasing health behaviors (e.g., smoking, poor nutrition), in order to design effective health messages.
-She is also interested in uncovering the effects of misleading advertising on health-related perceptions and behaviors.
+Irina focused on understanding basic processes underlying human judgment and health decision making, particularly around risk-increasing health behaviors (e.g., smoking, poor nutrition), in order to design effective health messages.
+She was also interested in uncovering the effects of misleading advertising on health-related perceptions and behaviors.